 2.14.3.2 The location and spacing of stations should be consistent with the requirements for the observations.

 2.14.4 Lightning location stations

-General

 2.14.4.1 Members should consider acquiring observations from lightning location systems.

 Note: A detailed description of methods in use is provided in the Guide to Meteorological Instruments and Methods of Observation, Part  II, Chapter 6.
 A surface-based sensor at a single station can detect the occurrence of lightning, but cannot be used to locate it on an individual flash basis.
 A network of stations is needed for accurate lightning location.